Kinds of types in Scala

 // Int's kind is A

-We can use path-dependent types as method return type (path-dependent methods).
-However, we are not allowed to create a function which uses path-dependent types.
-It will be introduced in Dotty under name dependent function types.
+We can use path-dependent types as a method return type (path-dependent methods).
+However, we are not allowed to create a function that uses path-dependent types.
+It will be introduced in Dotty under the name dependent function types.

 Kind projector/type lambda